siverpro/testnet_wiki/docs/00_Introduction.md

 To be able to understand how the Factom community test net (FCN) will be put together, one first need some basic knowledge about the basic design of the Factom blockchain.

 The Factom blockchain consists of ordinary nodes (like the one that runs as part of the Federation Wallet), as well as «Federated Servers» and «Audit Servers».
-These two last categories lumped together is referred to as the «Authority Set».
+These two last categories is referred to as the «Authority Set».

-Currently the Factom main net (the production environment) consists of 18 Authority servers (9 Federated- and 9 Audit-servers), all run and controlled by Factom.
+Initially the Factom main net (the production environment) consisted of 18 Authority servers (9 Federated- and 9 Audit-servers), all run and controlled by Factom.

-Factom’s last and upcoming milestone (M3) will distribute the control of the Authority set to people/entities/companies that will run the servers on a for-profit-basis.
+Factom’s Milestone 3 (M3) distributes the control of the Authority set to entities that will run the servers on a for-profit-basis.
+There will be 65 authority nodes eventually run by 65 different entities.

 The FCN is a parallel network to Factom’s main net, and hosted on servers/nodes provided by the community.

-As of March 2018 the members of the Factom community has pledged to host more than 60 Authority test servers.

 The test net software/code will for all practical purposes be identical to the one used on the main net, but it will be configured to only interact with the test net blockchain.